Amish in Maryland: Western Maryland

 The town of Oakland in Western Maryland is home to an Amish community that consists of a church district of about 70 homes.
 The Amish community dates back to 1850 and is Maryland's oldest Amish community.
 The community has become associated with the New Order Amish, with electricity permitted inside of homes.
 The Amish community in Oakland has a small number of converts to the Amish faith, known as "Seekers", a rarity in the Amish world.
 There are only between 150 and 200 Amish converts in the United States out of a population around 200,000.
 The Lancaster County, Pennsylvania Amish have not had a successful convert in over 100 years.

 Historic community in Long Green

 The unincorporated community of Long Green in Baltimore County was once home to a small Amish community.
 The Amish community in Long Green was founded in 1833 and lasted for 120 years, before disappearing in the 1950s.
 The community was founded by Amish from Lancaster County, Pennsylvania, but few settlers moved to the area because Maryland was a slave state at the time.
 Few Amish people crossed the Mason–Dixon line, due to the Amish opposition to slavery.
 An Amish meetinghouse was constructed in 1899, but the community never grew large.
 The community dwindled in size over time, with the last Amish person dying in 1953.

+Population

+Counties by percentage

+Data from 2010 according to "Association of Religion Data Archives" (ARDA) and from 2020 according to the "US Religion Census" report.
+Data are only shown for Old Order Amish and exclude related groups such as Beachy Amish-Mennonite Churches, Maranatha Amish-Mennonite, Amish-Mennonites and Mennonites in general.